Masterminds/log-go/README.md

 the _impl_ directory are 4 reference implementations of loggers that work with this interface.

+Need to change the logger out?
+All you need to do is change the instance you use in the setup.
+This makes it easy to change logger later or based on your case.
+For example, you could have a single library and for a CLI application send the output to the console and in a service log the output elsewhere.

 There is also a global logger that you can use.

 ```go